N3ar/near-configs/README.md

 - Error handle for each command
 - Provide exit statuses
 - Use exit statuses to nest some commands

+### QEMU Install

+- Alter to install into /usr/local

 ### Binja Install